Chemotherapy May Destroy Your Patients’ Cancer, But It Doesn’t Have to Destroy Their Hair

 The U.S. pivotal study has provided strong evidence that scalp cooling can be a safe and effective treatment to help mitigate CIA among chemo patients.
 However, until now, no scalp cooling system has received U.S. FDA clearance, so infusion centers were precluded from getting involved in providing the service directly to patients.
 With the FDA clearance of the DigniCap® system, that has now changed.

-The DigniCap® system is the only scalp cooling system to have completed an FDA approved multi-center clinical trial and be cleared for use with women who are diagnosed with breast cancer.
+The DigniCap® scalp cooling system completed an FDA approved multi-center clinical trial and received cearance for use by women who are diagnosed with breast cancer.

 The trial results demonstrated that the DigniCap® scalp cooling system is safe and effective for breast cancer patients undergoing many common chemotherapy regimes.
 Infusion centers will now be able to install DigniCap® systems on site and offer the treatment directly to patients as an adjunct to their infusion treatment.